mrSidX/http-apache2-bootstrap/README.md

 this script will clear any apache2 configs of the domain if they exist, and proceed to hoist a generic http beginner config file for the site, and setup the folders needed, ready to take the site content.

-My config setups up my sites on the user end:   ~/www/domain.com/public_html and symlinks that withing /var/www/domain.com/public_html
+My config setups up my sites on the user end:   ```~/www/domain.com/public_html``` and symlinks that folder within ```/var/www/domain.com/public_html``` Your scenario may be different.

-You can change this...
+The script will automatically run ```certbot --apache``` to run the apache plugin.
+Step should be straight forward.

-The script will automatically run 'certbot'.
+I choose the redirect option, as Certbot will setup the SSL certs at the end of the script iteration.

 You will need to have the certbot apache2 plugin installed.